sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 The *security group* will let you define two sets of rules:

 + *inbound rules* &mdash; filter traffic based on its source.
-It can be either an IP address or another *security group*.
+It can be either an IP address, an IP address range, or another *security group*.
 The effect of adding inbound rules will consist in allowing incoming traffic only from a specific source IP address range.

 + *outbound rules* &mdash; filter traffic based on its destination.
-It can be either an IP address or a security group.
-The effect of adding outbound rules will consists in allowing outgoing traffic to only a specific destination IP address range.
+It can be either an IP address, an IP address range, or a security group.
+The effect of adding outbound rules will consist in allowing outgoing traffic to only a specific destination IP address range.

 Each rule will be specified using the following information:
 + Direction &mdash; inbound or outbound